 PPO Hearings: Monday at 11:00 am - In person.

-Creditors Exams: Tuesdays at 1:30 pm (If held in the Court's conference room, contact court clerk to schedule.)
+Creditors Exams: Offsite: any day / time is allowable; If to be held in the Court's conference room, contact court clerk to schedule.)

-STATUS / SETTLEMENT CONFERENCES: Tuesday at 8:30 am
+STATUS / SETTLEMENT CONFERENCES: *PRIOR TO FACILITATION / MEDIATION HAVING TAKEN PLACE*: Tuesday at 8:30 am

 The attorneys attending the conference must be thoroughly familiar with the case and have the authority necessary to fully participate in the conference.

-FINAL SETTLEMENT CONFERENCES: *In person only* The parties to the action must also be present, unless their attendance is excused by the Court.
-A request to excuse a party's attendance must be requested before the conference date.
+FINAL SETTLEMENT CONFERENCES: *AFTER FACILITATION / MEDIATION HAS TAKEN PLACE*: *In person only* The parties to the action must also be present, unless their attendance is excused by the Court.
+A request to excuse a party's attendance must be requested 48 hours before the conference date.
 A party whose presence is excused must be available by telephone.

 If a matter is resolved and an order of dismissal is entered before the conference date, the attorneys and parties need not appear for the conference.
 Attorneys must notify court of settlement prior to a scheduled settlement conference.

-Probation Violation Hearings: Wednesday / Thursday at 8:30 am
+Sentences and Probation Violation Hearings: Wednesday and Thursday at 9am – in person